 - An antibody test tells you if you had a previous infection.

-Testing capacity at commercial, private, and hospital laboratories performing SARS-CoV-2 testing continues to increase in Virginia.
-As a result in May, Virginia’s state laboratory, the Division of Consolidated Laboratory Services (DCLS), will transition its services to support public health testing.
-Until May 31, 2020, if testing in the private sector is not available, clinicians may request testing for patients at DCLS by submitting the online COVID-19 Testing Request Form.
+Testing capacity at commercial, private, and hospital laboratories performing SARS-CoV-2 testing has increased in Virginia, the availability of testing supplies continues to challenge the ability to meet the high demand for testing and timely results.
+VDH recommendations for prioritizing testing are summarized in the table here.
+If testing in the private sector is not available, clinicians may request testing for patients at DCLS by contacting the Arlington County Health Department.

 The Arlington County Public Health Department, along with other public health agencies in the region, is not testing for COVID-19.
 You must contact your doctor to be evaluated.